-- We are substantially dependent upon VASCEPA® (icosapent ethyl), its commercialization in the United States and its development and commercialization in Europe and other major markets.
+- We are substantially dependent upon VASCEPA® (icosapent ethyl), its commercialization in the United States and its development, launch and commercialization in Europe and other major markets.
 In the United States, VASCEPA is facing increasing competition from generic versions of the drug.
-In Europe, VAZKEPA launched in Germany following approval from the central regulatory authority and we are in the process of obtaining relevant pricing approvals in various countries; however, we may not be successful in obtaining such approvals in a timely manner, or at all and, even if successfully obtained, we may not be successful in commercializing VAZKEPA in Europe or elsewhere. - In the United States, we face increasing competition from generic drug companies in the near term and our revenues and results of operations could be materially and adversely affected. - Factors outside of our control may make it more difficult for VASCEPA to achieve a level of market acceptance by physicians, patients, healthcare payors and others in the medical community at levels sufficient to meet our expectations for commercial success. - The continued scale, scope and duration of business interruptions caused by the ongoing COVID-19 pandemic and related recovery efforts are uncertain as the impact of the pandemic continues to cause negative effects on our business. - Our current and planned commercialization efforts, including our implemented Go-to-Market strategy, may not be successful in increasing sales of VASCEPA in the United States and developing sales internationally. - Our promotion and supply of VASCEPA is subject to regulatory scrutiny and associated risk. - We may not be able to compete effectively against our competitors' pharmaceutical products. - VASCEPA is a prescription-only omega-3 fatty acid product.
+In Europe, VAZKEPA launched in Germany following approval from the central regulatory authority and we are in the process of obtaining relevant pricing approvals in various countries; however, we may not be successful in obtaining such approvals in a timely manner, or at all and, even if successfully obtained, we may not be successful in commercializing VAZKEPA in Europe or elsewhere. - Factors outside of our control make it more difficult for VASCEPA to achieve a level of market acceptance by physicians, patients, healthcare payors and others in the medical community at levels sufficient to meet our expectations for commercial success. - The continued scale, scope and duration of business interruptions caused by the ongoing COVID-19 pandemic and related recovery efforts are uncertain as the impact of the pandemic continues to cause negative effects on our business. - Our recently announced cost and organizational restructuring plan may not be successful in addressing current shifts within the Company's U.S. business and developing sales internationally. - Our promotion and supply of VASCEPA is subject to regulatory scrutiny and associated risk. - We may not be able to compete effectively against our competitors' pharmaceutical products. - VASCEPA is a prescription-only omega-3 fatty acid product.
 Omega-3 fatty acids are also marketed by other companies as non-prescription dietary supplements.
-As a result, VASCEPA is subject to non-prescription competition and consumer substitution. - The commercial value of VASCEPA outside the United States may be smaller than we anticipate, including adequacy of product reimbursement which can vary from country to country.
-If we are unable to realize product reimbursement rates at reasonable levels, or at all, patient access to VASCEPA may be limited. - Our supply of product for the commercial market and clinical trials is dependent upon relationships with third-party manufacturers and suppliers. - Our dependence on third parties in the distribution channel from our manufacturers to patients subject us to risks that limit our profitability and could limit our ability to supply VASCEPA to large market segments.
+As a result, in the U.S., VASCEPA is subject to non-prescription competition and consumer substitution. - The commercial value of VASCEPA outside the United States may be smaller than we anticipate, including adequacy of product reimbursement which can vary from country to country.
+If we are unable to realize product reimbursement rates at reasonable levels, or at all, patient access to VASCEPA may be limited. - Our supply of product for the commercial market and clinical trials is dependent upon relationships with third-party manufacturers and suppliers. - Our dependence on third parties in the distribution channel from our manufacturers to patients subject us to risks that limit our profitability and could limit our ability to supply VASCEPA to large market segments. - Our commercialization of VASCEPA outside the United States is substantially dependent on third parties and other circumstances outside our control.

-- Our commercialization of VASCEPA outside the United States is substantially dependent on third parties and other circumstances outside our control. - We are dependent on patents, proprietary rights and confidentiality to protect the commercial value and potential of VASCEPA. - Our issued patents may not prevent competitors from competing with VASCEPA, even if we are successful in enforcing our patent rights. - There can be no assurance that any of our pending patent applications relating to VASCEPA or its use will issue as patents.
+- · We are dependent on patents, proprietary rights and confidentiality to protect the commercial value and potential of VASCEPA. - Our issued patents may not prevent competitors from competing with VASCEPA, even if we are successful in enforcing our patent rights. - There can be no assurance that any of our pending patent applications relating to VASCEPA or its use will issue as patents.